kushalkushi96/Car-price-prediction/README.md

 - pip install requirements.txt

 # To Execute the code:

+Use the ipynb file in jupyter notebook excute the code and next

 Run the command in your terminal or command prompt.

 - python app.py